yellowcanstop/roundrobin/README.md

 ## Group 10
 The program is a simulator of a Round-Robin process scheduler written in C with a graphical user interface (GUI) using the IUP library.
 For the convenience of the module covenor, Method 1 allows direct execution of the program.
 ## Method 1: Run batch file (RUN_AND_SAVE.bat or RUN_ONLY.bat)
+- From the ./run folder, open roundrobin.exe at least once (prerequisite for the batch files below to work).
-- From the ./run folder, run RUN_AND_SAVE.bat or RUN_ONLY.bat
+- To run the program, from the ./run folder, run RUN_AND_SAVE.bat or RUN_ONLY.bat.
+Input your data.
 - RUN_AND_SAVE.bat will save the simulation output in two places: 1) ./run/analysis.txt and 2) a relevant timestamped file inside the ./run/log folder.
 The ./run/analysis.txt file will automatically open for review.
 - RUN_ONLY.bat only prints the simulation output to the terminal.
 - For both batch files, users are prompted in the terminal if they wish to start a new simulation.
 Press 'Y' to start a new simulation or 'N' to terminate the application.